 (3) A new subsection (b-1) is added to read as follows:

-“(b-1) Payments received by the District pursuant to subsections (a) and (b) of this section shall be deposited in the Universal Paid Leave Fund; except, that any amounts collected in excess of the amount that would be needed to maintain the solvency of the Universal Paid Leave Fund for the duration of the financial plan, based on the Chief Financial Officer’s certifications pursuant to section 104a(b)(1), shall instead be deposited into the General Fund of the District of Columbia.”.
+“(b-1) Contributions received by the District pursuant to subsections (a) and (b) of this section shall be deposited in the Universal Paid Leave Fund; except, that any amounts collected in excess of the amount that would be needed to maintain the solvency of the Universal Paid Leave Fund for the duration of the financial plan, based on the Chief Financial Officer’s certifications pursuant to section 104a(b)(1), shall instead be deposited into the General Fund of the District of Columbia.”.

+(4) Subsection (c) is amended by striking the phrase “Universal Paid Leave Fund” and inserting the phrase “District pursuant to this section” in its place.

+(5) Subsection (d) is amended by striking the phrase “Universal Paid Leave Fund” and inserting the word “District” in its place.

+(6) Subsection (e) is amended by striking the phrase “Universal Paid Leave Fund” and inserting the word “District” in its place.

+(7) Subsection (f) is amended by striking the phrase “Universal Paid Leave Fund and inserting the word “District” in its place.

-(b) Section 104a (D.C.
+(c) Section 104a (D.C.
 Official Code § 32-541.04a) is amended as follows:

 (1) Subsection (b) is amended as follows: